Cailey Beck

 What have you been doing during quarantine to keep busy?

 I’ve been reading a lot, watching a lot of movies, and watching a lot of YouTube.
-But I’m also sick of all media, except YouTube because [with] YouTube, you can never reach the end of it.
-You’re always discovering new channels and new weird niches that are strangely really popular.
-I’ve discovered a new person every week, become obsessed with them, then get sick of it because you only watch that person.
+But I’m also sick of all media, except YouTube, because with YouTube, you can never reach the end of it.
+You’re always discovering new channels and new, weird niches that are strangely popular.
+I’ve discovered a new person every week, become obsessed with them, then get sick of it because I only watch that one person.
 All you have is time, and so you get sick of it.
-The internet is amazing, it’s so expansive!
+The internet is amazing; it’s so expansive.
 You can find something to be obsessed with every single week.

 I’ve been reading a lot more.
-I recently read Jane Eyre.More of a re-read because I read it when I was a kid, but I didn’t really understand it.
+I recently read “Jane Eyre.”
+More of a re-read because I read it when I was a kid, but I didn’t really understand it.
 It’s a masterpiece.
 Charlotte Brontë is a genius; she’s a prodigy.
 The romance is nice and all, but I feel like it’s just a vehicle for Charlotte Brontë’s real writing to shine through.
 She’s so good at what she does, which is surprising because she was so isolated.
-She was homeschooled by her pastor dad and had no one to play with except for her four siblings.
-It’s really amazing that it holds up so well after 200 years.
+She was homeschooled by her pastor dad and had no one to play with except her four siblings.
+It’s amazing that it has held up so well after 200 years.

-I also just finished the book that the LAPL (Los Angeles Public Library) donated to us: They Called Us Enemy by George Takei.
-I just read The Bell Jar too.
-I’ve been reading everything that I’ve been saving up because you know, you buy books and you say you’ll read them, but you never do.
-But now, I’m finally reading all of them.
+I also just finished the book that the Los Angeles Public Library donated to us, “They Called Us Enemy” by George Takei.
+I also just read “The Bell Jar.”
+I’ve been reading everything that I’ve been saving up because you know how you buy books and say you’ll read them, but you never do.
+Now, I’m finally reading all of them.
 I mainly just read, listen to music, and do homework.
 That’s all I do.
 I’ve stopped doing everything else.

 What kind of music do you listen to?

 These days I’ve been into Beach House.
 Jacob Collier is always good.
 I’ve been really into Se So Neon (새소년) and Hyukoh (혁오), His Union, and Toku.
 I think Hyukoh is my favorite band.
-I’ve been getting really into those people.
+I’ve been getting into those people.
 I’ll probably have new favorites next week, but right now that’s what I’m listening to.

 How do you feel about going to college?